Do taxes affect your credit score?

 Does the IRS report to credit bureaus?

 The IRS does not report to credit bureaus, and as of 2018, tax liens no longer appear on credit reports.
 Your taxes, tax liens or debts won’t be included in your credit history.
-However, the IRS may send your tax debt to a collections agency, which can impact your credit score, as collection is considered a derogatory remark.
-A derogatory remark is a negative item that remains on your credit report for 7 years and can hinder you from receiving approvals for loans, superior interest rates and more.
+However, the IRS may send your tax debt to a collections agency, which can impact your credit score, as collection is considered a derogatory mark.
+A derogatory mark is a negative item that can remain on your credit report for up to 7 years and can hinder you from receiving approvals for loans, superior interest rates and more.

 Bottom line